 Still, it was dark out there.
 Not West Texas dark, but dark enough to see many of the constellations with the naked eye, even with a half-full moon.

 Jupiter was the first visible point in the sky.
 We took turns peeping at it through the telescope.
 We could clearly see the brownish bands of gas streaking the planet’s girth, and four of the moons appeared as brilliant points of light nearby.
 We found the International Space Station low on the western horizon, zipping along in orbit 230 miles above Earth.

 We identified Orion, and John dialed in the middle of the three stars of Orion’s sword.
 I could see that the middle star is not a star at all, but a cluster of stars known as the Trapezium, surrounded by a misty-looking cloud, the gaseous nebula from which the stars were born.
 The telescope allowed us to resolve the hunter into his constituent parts and to identify, across vast distances, celestial bodies invisible to the unassisted human eye, and to our ancestors, who gave form and name to the constellations.

 With a telescope, John suggested, “They would’ve looked at the small picture rather than the big picture.”

 Later, back in East Austin, I downloaded an app, Star Walk, which turns your phone into a real-time star map, and climbed the hill behind my house.
 There were a few dozen stars above my backyard.
 I located the North Star and Mars, I think, but there wasn’t much else to see.
-Disappointed, I tried to catch a glimpse of the downtown skyline through the trees.If you like what you just read, click HERE to donate now.
+Disappointed, I tried to catch a glimpse of the downtown skyline through the trees.To support journalism like this, donate to the Texas Observer.